Ise is the original pilgrim's playground; home to Japan's holiest shrine.

-Local culture is characterised by a deep sense of empathy and respect, from the easily digestible udon catering to weary pilgrims to the heavy shimenawa ropes that hang in front of doorways marking each home as a sacred space.
+Local culture is characterized by a deep sense of empathy and respect, from the easily digestible udon catering to weary pilgrims to the heavy shimenawa ropes that hang in front of doorways marking each home as a sacred space.

-125 shrine buildings are spread across a forested complex split into two parts; the Geku (outer shrine) and Naiku (inner shrine) so you’ll need to dedicate at least a half, if not full, day to exploring the area.
+There are 125 shrine buildings spread across the temple grounds.
+It’s split into two parts: the Geku (outer shrine) and Naiku (inner shrine), so you’ll need to dedicate at least a half, if not full, day to exploring the area.

 Don’t expect to find any vending machines or food stalls once you’re inside, turn off your phone and use your indoor voice wherever possible – the atmosphere is so tranquil and contemplative you’ll find yourself whispering anyway.

 There are wooden ladles lined up; take one and fill with water, rinsing your left hand, then your right, followed by your mouth (sipping water from your hand, not the ladle, and spitting as delicately as you can into the drains at the bottom).
-At the Naiku, many pilgrims choose to wash in the crystal clear flow of the Isuzu River just over the other side of the Uji-bashi bridge.
+At the Naiku, many pilgrims choose to wash in the Isuzu River’s crystal clear flow just over the other side of the Uji-bashi bridge.

-Spend some time exploring Oharai machi street, the original pilgrim’s pathway lined with traditional shops selling local specialities of akafuku mochi, panju and Ise udon.
+Spend some time exploring Oharai machi street, the original pilgrim’s pathway lined with traditional shops selling local specialties of akafuku mochi, panju and Ise udon.
 Stop at the Akafukumochi Main Store at the top of the street for some pre-shrine tea and sweets.

 Dedicated shuttle buses ferry tourists to and from the major sites.
 You can also rent a bicycle for more freedom.
 Walking between points of interest is ambitious but doable.
 You can more access information at the Tourist Information Center just in front of Ise-shi station.